jvcasill/defense/index.md

 ## Background

 - Semantic processing can affect production in L2 learners (Gustafson et al., 2013)
-- Phonetic processing ('planning, programming, and execution of articulation') is susceptible to cross-linguistic interference because semantic processing activates L1 representations
+- Phonetic processing ('planning, programming, and execution of articulation') is susceptible to cross-linguistic influence because semantic processing activates L1 representations
 - **Does semantic processing affect the production gains observed in the LL group?**

 ---